-- How to implement Transaction in SQL Server?
+- Implicit Transaction Mode in SQL Server

-Before understanding the Transaction Control Language in SQL Server, let us first discuss the different type of transactions supported by SQL Server.
 The SQL Server transactions are classified into three types, they are as follows

 - Auto Commit Transaction Mode (default)